Jonac11/live-coding-platform/README.md

 - **Real-Time Control**: Execute Python scripts on the RC car instantly via a Flask API.

-- **Custom Blocks**: Special blocks for controlling RC car movements.
+- **Custom Blocks**: Special blocks for controlling RC car movements and sensors.

 - **Category-Based Organization**: Blocks for logic, loops, math, and car control.